About the Community Sailing Center (CSC)

-The sailing instructor or coach is first contact that students have with the Community Sailing Center.
-Coaches are friendly, courteous, and knowledgeable of the rules, regulations, and operations of the Community Sailing Center.
-Coaches are enthusiastic about sailing and seek to expose students (both youth and adult) to sailing fundamentals as well as the importance of the natural environment.
+The sailing instructor or assistant is first contact that students have with the Community Sailing Center.
+Instructors and Assistants are friendly, courteous, and knowledgeable of the rules, regulations, and operations of the Community Sailing Center.
+They are enthusiastic about sailing and seek to expose students (both youth and adult) to sailing fundamentals as well as the importance of the natural environment in which we sail.

 More often than not, the Waterfront Coordinator will be first contact that the user has with the Sailing Center.
 He/she, therefore, must be friendly, courteous, and knowledgeable of the rules, regulations, and operations of the Center.
 Good organizational skills are required and the ability to multi-task and work in a fun, fast-paced environment.
 Waterfront Coordinators work almost exclusively on evenings and weekends.

-Please complete and submit resume and cover letter to Associate Director, Jen Guimaraes
+Please complete and submit resume and cover letter to Office Manager, John Nagle

 Community Sailing Center is an equal opportunity employer and does not discriminate against any person based on age, race, national origin, gender, sexual orientation, religion, marital status, parental status or mental/physical disability.